 Some of the psychological withdrawal symptoms and cravings may continue longer than a week in some cases.
-Therapy and psychological support provided by a mental health professional as a part of a complete substance abuse treatment program can decrease the symptoms and side effects of withdrawal.
+A mental health professional’s therapy and psychological support as part of a complete substance abuse treatment program can decrease the symptoms and side effects of withdrawal.

 Allure Detox is a New Way to Start Your Life Again

 There are several treatments and detox options for the removal of the drug from the body.
 Our medical detox, for instance, includes both medical and psychological treatments while under the close supervision of both medical and mental health specialists in a safe and comforting residential setting.
 Percocet and other opiate withdrawal symptoms can be very uncomfortable, and our medical detox will provide the safest and smoothest way to detox.

 At Allure Detox, we have facilities where your vital signs, such as blood pressure, respiration levels, body temperature, and heart rate, can all be closely monitored.
 We utilize medications to regulate brain and body functions.
 Our mental health professionals can also evaluate and stabilize you during medical detox.
 While there is no specific timeline for detox, as each individual will likely experience withdrawal from opiates differently, medical detox usually lasts 5-7 days.

 Allure Detox can help.
 We are a comfortable and evidence-based drug and alcohol detox in West Palm Beach, Florida.
 We can free you or your loved one from the physical symptoms of addiction and start you on the path to recovery.
 We offer detox from drugs and alcohol on a medical basis so that you can safely resume the life you once lived, the life you thought was lost forever.
 Addicts emerge from Allure Detox healthy, sane, and prepared for a lifetime of recovery.
 Please contact us today if you or someone you love is suffering the pain of addiction.